pytorch/xla/CONTRIBUTING.md

 ## Updating Forked Repos

-From time to time, you'll need to bring your forked repos up to date with the original (aka upstream) repos.
+From time to time, you'll need to bring your forked repos up to date with the upstream repos.
 You can do this either by using a convenience script, or by manually running `git` commands.

 ### Using the Convenience Script